- Subtopic

 Ensuring investigators have adequate time to commit to research

-Faculty investigators have a maximum of 12.00 calendar months for all activities associated with their role at Duke (including research); however, effort on research may not exceed 11.4 calendar months annually (or 10.80 calendar months if the investigator has a significant academic administrative role).
+Faculty investigators have a maximum of 12.00 calendar months (or less if the faculty's Duke Appointment % is less than 100%) for all activities associated with their role at Duke (including research); however, effort on research may not exceed 11.4 calendar months annually (or 10.80 calendar months if the investigator has a significant academic administrative role).

-Individuals are expected to commit (and charge – either direct or cost-shared) some level of effort (>0 calendar months) on sponsored projects (both externally and internally funded) on which they are listed as a principal investigator (PI) or key personnel with the exception of equipment and instrumentation grants, doctoral dissertation grants, student supplement grants, and institutional/individual training grants (for faculty mentors).
+Individuals are expected to commit (and charge – either direct or cost-shared) some level of measurable effort on sponsored projects (both externally and internally funded) on which they are listed as a principal investigator (PI) or key personnel with the exception of equipment and instrumentation grants, doctoral dissertation grants, student supplement grants, and institutional/individual training grants (for faculty mentors).

-It is important to Duke Appointment and any outside activities/appointments into consideration when determining whether effort commitments are adequate and able to be met, especially if the sponsor requires a certain minimum effort level commitment (e.g., NIH K award mechanism).
+It is important to take Duke Appointment and any outside activities/appointments into consideration when determining whether effort commitments are adequate and attainable, especially if the sponsor requires a certain minimum effort level commitment (e.g., NIH K award mechanism).

 Effort requirements